...

 Parts ejection from the injection mold

-After solidification, the part is ejected from the mold, typically pins, are activated to carefully release the part without causing any damage.
-In metal injection molding, additional steps like de-binding and sintering are involved.
+After solidification, ejector pins release the injection molded part from the mold.
+In metal injection molding, additional steps like debinding and sintering are involved.
 Debinding removes the binding agent and sintering strengthens the part by heating it without melting.

 Step 7: Post-Processing

-The post-processing phase involves trimming excess material and applying finishing touches such as polishing or painting.
+The post-processing phase involves trimming excess material and applying finishing touches such as polishing or painting to enhance the plastic molded parts or metal components.
 For metal parts, this stage might include additional machining or heat treatments to enhance mechanical properties or to achieve finer tolerances and surface finishes.

 Step 8: Quality Control

 Quality control is a critical step to ensure it meets predetermined standards and specifications.
 This inspection might involve dimensional checks, material testing, and surface examination.
-Parts that fail to meet quality criteria are either reworked or discarded, maintaining the integrity of the production batch.
+Molded parts that fail to meet quality criteria are either reworked or discarded, maintaining the integrity of the production batch.

 Step 9: Assembly and Packaging